ygini/Hello-IT/README.md

 			<string>public.quit</string>
 		</dict>
 	</array>
-	<key>MenuTitle</key>
+	<key>title</key>
 	<string>Hello IT</string>
 </dict>
 </plist>
 ```

-The MenuTitle key give the name of the menu in the status bar.
+The title key give the name of the menu in the status bar.

-Inside MenuList, the array describe the content of menu in the display order (from top to down).
+Inside content, the array describe the content of menu in the display order (from top to down).
 Each menu item is defined by a dictionnary who must have the key functionIdentifier and who may have a key settings.

 The content of the settings key is a dictionary.
 Acceptable values for this dictionary can be discovered in the plugin documentation.

+The main menu (the root one, that user see in the first time) is loaded by the public.submenu plugin.
+If you want to use your own plugin to load it, you just have to specify a functionIdentifier at the root of the preferences.

+When the main menu is created, the whole user preferences are used as settings.
+So you can get your own custom preferences if you decide to use a custom submenu plugin.